geek-cookbook/geek-cookbook/manuscript/kubernetes/external-dns.md

 ### HelmRepository

 Next, we need to define a HelmRepository (*a repository of helm charts*), to which we'll refer when we create the HelmRelease.
 We only need to do this once per-repository.
-In this case, we're using the (*prolific*) [bitnami chart repository](https://github.com/bitnami/charts/tree/master/bitnami), so per the [flux design](/kubernetes/deployment/flux/), I create this in my flux repo at `bootstrap/helmrepositories/helmrepository-external-dns.yaml`:
+In this case, we're using the (*prolific*) [bitnami chart repository](https://github.com/bitnami/charts/tree/master/bitnami), so per the [flux design](/kubernetes/deployment/flux/), I create this example yaml in my flux repo at `bootstrap/helmrepositories/helmrepository-external-dns.yaml`:

 ??? example "Example HelmRepository (click to expand)"
     ```yaml